 Over the years, I’ve had to notarize a number of official documents in China: my university diploma, my marriage certificate and even my kids’ birth certificates.
-I had to notarize my US driver’s license in order to apply for a Chinese driver’s license.
+I even had to notarize my US driver’s license in order to apply for a Chinese driver’s license.

-For this reason, we’ll start with why you may need a notary public in China and then, based on how you answer that, how to go about getting the notarization.
+We’ll start with why you may need a notary public in China and then, based on how you answer that, how to go about getting the notarization.

 Different Kinds of Notarization in China